Lipoma Removal Overview

 Lipomas grow slowly and are thought to be related to a physical trauma, although this isn't known for sure.
 They are characterized as tumors but are different than other types of fatty tumors that are cancerous.
 Lipomas differ significantly from lipomas in terms of growth pattern, invasion into adjacent structures, and timeline of growth.

-The good news for lipomas is that they are generally easily removed as they sit just beneath the skin but above the muscle.
+In many cases, lipomas can be removed as they sit just beneath the skin but above the muscle.

 Lipomas are more likely in certain people and may have a genetic component.
 However, trying to tell an individual whether or not he or she will develop one is difficult.
 There isn't any documented way of predicting or preventing lipomas.

 Since lipomas are noncancerous, they do not require any treatment.
 However, if a lipoma becomes bothersome, infected, or continues to grow, you may choose to have it removed.
 The most common way to remove a lipoma involves your doctor simply making an incision over the tumor, or perhaps a short distance away in a more hidden area, and removing the tumor.